There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 There are currently many venues for the various art communities in Kragerø

-Berg – Kragerø museum, Skarbo Kultursenter, Galleri Løkkebakken, Galleri Nicolines Hus, Kragerøs Faste billedgalleri, Kittelsenhuset, Meierigalleriet Kragerø Bibliotek, Løkka, Bakkeruds Art Bunker, Brusfabrikken, Galleri Thore Sveberg, Galleri Kragerø, Galleri Finart Kragerø, Helmersen Glass, Hilde Lilla Kunstglass, Jeweler Unni Westgaard, Kragerø Husflidslag, Kragerø Kunstforening, Skåtøy kafé og galleri, Galleri inspirasjon (Jomfruland), Galleri Skagerrak (Jomfruland), Fyrmesterboligen (Jomfrulandsutstillingen), school room and velhuset at Jomfruland are examples of such arenas.
+Berg – Kragerø museum, Skarbo Kultursenter, Galleri Løkkebakken, Galleri Nicolines Hus, Kragerøs Faste billedgalleri, Kittelsenhuset, Meierigalleriet Kragerø Bibliotek, Løkka, Bakkeruds Art Bunker, Brusfabrikken, Galleri Thore Sveberg, Galleri Kragerø, Galleri Fineart Kragerø, Hilde Lilla Kunstglass, Jeweler Unni Westgaard, Kragerø Husflidslag, Kragerø Kunstforening, Skåtøy kafé og galleri, Galleri inspirasjon (Jomfruland), Galleri Skagerrak (Jomfruland), Fyrmesterboligen (Jomfrulandsutstillingen), school room and velhuset at Jomfruland are examples of such arenas.
 Near by the church you´ll find the Kragerø Artist Quarter.
-Here you can visit the ateliers of several artists such as Tone Ørvik or Thore Sveberg, and see glassblower Vigdis Helmersen in action at Helmersen Glass AS.
+Here you can visit the ateliers of several artists such as Tone Ørvik or Thore Sveberg.
+"Det lille galleri" and "Soulmate Modern Art Gallery (SMAG)" are two new galleries with exiting exhibitions!
 In Kragerø most of the artists are organized in the artist organization "Bølgeblikk".

 The Kragerø School of Art